emin-grbo/WWDCLounges/index.md

 On the let hostingController = …  line, you’re probably getting an error message about the types not matching.
 That error message will include the full type of the right-hand side of the assignment.

-Something like ModifiedContent<MyView, …> with lots of stuff inside the … there. :slightly_smiling_face:
+Something like ModifiedContent<MyView, …> with lots of stuff inside the … there.

 What I like to do is (1) copy that type, then (2) add a top-level type alias: typealias MyModifiedView = ModifiedContent<MyView, …> where the right-hand side is the value I copied from the error message.